nvbang14061992/BangNguyen-image-social-media/README.md

 GET api/detail-image/save
 ```

-This endpoint is used for get if selected image is saved, `data` field in response will return `true` if this image is saved or `false` this image is not saved or not found (this will not happen because the front end will send exactly the image id via selecting action from user).
+This endpoint is used for showing if selected image was saved, `data` field in response will return `true` if this image is saved or `false` this image is not saved or not found (this will not happen because the front end will send exactly the image id via selecting action from user).

 #### Parameters